 Because these fibers are grouped so closely together, internal capsule stroke survivors often experience pure motor stroke.

-This is the most common side effect of internal capsule strokes
+This is the most common secondary effect of internal capsule strokes.

 2. Facial Weakness